heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 > **Note**
 > While totally optional, it is a good to create an issue before starting to
 > work on any new feature.
 It allows to discuss the feature with the maintainers
-> of the project you want to contribute to.
-Maybe the maintainers have some
+> of the project.
+Maybe the maintainers have some ideas on how to implement the
-> ideas on how to implement the feature or maybe the feature is already planned
-> and you can help them!
+> feature or maybe the feature is already planned and you can help them!
+This
+> avoids to waste time on a feature that will not be implemented or two people
+> working on the same feature at the same time.

 #### Fork the repository

+This repository is protected and you will not be able to push changes directly to it.
+You will need to fork the repository and open a pull request.

 Fork the repository using the **Fork** button in the top right corner of the repository page as shown in the following screenshot: